Stellar magnetic activity

 Reference

-Nèmec, N.-E., Işık, E., Shapiro, A.I., Solanki, S.K., Krivova, N.A., Unruh, Y. 2020, Astron. & Astrophys.
+Nèmec, N.-E., Işık, E., Shapiro, A.I., Solanki, S.K., Krivova, N.A., Unruh, Y. 2020, Connecting measurements of solar and stellar brightness variations, Astron. & Astrophys.
 638, A56

 Modelling magnetic activity and starspot distributions on solar-type stars (2018)

-(Flux Emergence And Transport) model
+Introducing the FEAT (Flux Emergence And Transport) model

 How did the Sun look like billions of years ago, when it was much younger?
 We know that younger G-K-type stars show magnetic features more towards higher latitudes and even at their poles, whereas the Sun has a very low average latitude of activity.
 So far, the latitudinal distribution of activity along with surface flux transport has not been systematically modelled.
 By using theoretical models and numerical simulations of magnetic flux emergence and global surface transport, we attempted the first such systematic models of Sun-like stars with gradually larger rotation rates, from the solar rate up to eight times faster and more active stars.
 We determined a criterion for starspot coverage based on the observed sunspot coverage, and used an empirical rotation-activity relationship to predict surface distributions and coverages of starspots.
 The modelling platform for global magnetic activity patterns we developed will be used to synthesise photometric light curves for comparison and a better understanding of stellar light curves, which are collected in large-scale surveys dedicated to exoplanet hunting, such as Kepler and TESS.
 The figure shows for a Sun-like star rotating 8 times faster and 8 times more active than the Sun (from left to right) the emergence of a magnetic flux tube with a high tilt angle of 38 degrees; the magnetic field pattern and the corresponding estimated starspot pattern from a snapshot near the maximum phase of its activity cycle.